 Sea levels, Carbon dioxide concentrations, and Global temperatures have moved together over the last 450,000 years.

 .
 Carbon dioxide concentrations in the air (the green line), and

 - Global temperatures (the red line), and

 The carbon dioxide concentrations have fluctuated between about 180 and 280 parts per million (ppm) over this period of 450,000 years, but in the last 50 years it has shot up 400 ppm.
 (This is circled in red on the graph.)

 The graph shows five periods of high temperatures.
 We are living in one of those warm periods.
-During the previous warm period, about 120,000 years ago, during the most recent warm period between ice ages, the temperature was a few degrees warmer than at present, but sea level rose about 8 meters higher than present – and carbon dioxide levels were a lot lower than they are now.
+During the previous warm period, about 120,000 years ago, the temperature was a few degrees warmer than at present, but sea level rose about 8 meters higher than the

 The graph is adapted from the work of Hansen and Sato provided the basis of this graph

 (John Englander: Oceanographer)